I recently received this question via email:

 1. Log into your GoDaddy account.

-You’ll see a screen that includes a list of your domain names (or the first five, if you own more than five).
+You will be taken to your “My Products” screen, where you’ll see a list of your domain names (or the first five, if you own more than five).

-2. Click on “Advanced Details” for the domain you want to forward.
+2. Click on “DNS” for the domain you want to forward.

-3. In the popup window, fill in the web address of the site where you want your visitors to end up.
+3. Fill in the web address of the site where you want your visitors to end up.

-Click OK to save the changes (you can always edit or remove your forwarding later).
+- Click the blue Save button to save your changes (you can always edit or remove your forwarding later).

 There you go!
 You have successfully forwarded your domain name to a different address.